 The Centre for Synthetic and Systems Biology, in the Institute for Cell Biology, is a unique inter-disciplinary environment with a track record for multi-disciplinary research.
 Included is the Edinburgh Genome Foundry (a world class facility for automated DNA design and assembly) and EdinOmics providing expertise in quantitative biochemistry including up-scaling and automation of RT-qPCR.
 There are facilities for cell imaging (LEAP and single cell analysis and microscopy groups) and for innovative data analysis and mechanistic modelling.

-Dr. Wallace, of the Institute for Cell Biology, has agreed to be my supervisor for the duration of the fellowship.
+My supervisor will be Dr. Wallace, of the Institute for Cell Biology..
 Dr. Wallace is a quantitative biologist specializing in fungal RNA processing.
 Working with him will allow me to build on my existing skills in the field of molecular biology whilst learning new techniques including high throughput RT-qPCR, cDNA library preparation and high throughput sequencing (RNA-seq), lab automation, bioinformatics, and working with large data sets.
 This will provide me with crucial work experience in one of Scotland’s world-class universities and equip me with specific skills in high demand in biomedical research and biotechnology industries.
 Dr. Ballou is an expert in C. neoformans biology, including relevant culture conditions and models of host-pathogen interaction required for this proposal.
 Dr. Ballou will contribute ad hoc advice and training as well as support professional development.
 Dr. Bayne (PDRA/Lab Manager) has 30 years of experience in molecular biology techniques and will be invaluable during my re-training and introduction to new concepts and technologies.

 Edinburgh University supports academic and personal development through the Institute for Academic Development.
 This program provides workshops and courses on academic writing, career management and development, data management, funding opportunities, ethics, teaching and supervising students.
 During my fellowship I intend to make full use of these resources to enhance my personal and professional qualifications to help advance my career.
 Within the Institute for Cell Biology there is also a very dynamic seminar series covering a wide range of topics from internal and external speakers.